 10. Spices and salts

-The likes of Himalayan pink salt, mixed chillies and red peppercorns are a must for foodies.
-You may even wish to pop a pestle and mortar into the mix and let your loved one’s have a go at grinding their own condiments.
+The likes of Himalayan pink salt, mixed chilies, and red peppercorns are a must for foodies.
+You may even wish to pop a pestle and mortar into the mix and let your loved ones have a go at grinding their own condiments.